kruherson1337/Fractals/README.md

-# Fractals
+# Fractals and maze generator
-Fractals in Dash
+Fractals and maze generation in Dart programming language.